Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Characterization of the 4K 4K CCD Imager

 As a part of the present analysis, Photon Transfer Curves (PTCs) and the Janesick method \citep{Janesick2001} were used to estimate and verify the Gain values; however, the $RN$ values were calculated only using the Janesick method using the sky flat/bias frames acquired with the 4K$\times$4K CCD Imager:\\

 1) Photon Transfer Curves:\\

 PTC depicts a linear relation between the mean counts and the variance of counts from the mean values.
-Using PTCs, gain values for a CCD could be estimated using the formula:
+Using PTCs, gain values for a CCD can be determined using the formula:

-Here $\sigma_{total}^2$ is the variance of the counts from the mean value, $\sigma_{rn}^2$ is the readout amplifier noise, and N is the mean pixel counts.
-Eq.~\ref{eq:mag3} is a linear relationship between the N and $\sigma_{total}^2$ and, hence, the gain can be determined by the inverse of slope from curve between N and $\sigma_{total}^2$.
+Here $\sigma_{total}^2$ is the variance of the counts from the mean value, $\sigma_{rn}^2$ is the readout amplifier noise, and $N$ is the mean pixel counts.
+Equation~\ref{eq:mag3} is a linear relationship between the $N$ and $\sigma_{total}^2$ and, hence, the gain can be determined by the inverse of slope from the linear fit between $N$ and $\sigma_{total}^2$.

 To generate the PTCs, we observed multiple twilight sky flat frames with varying mean counts within linearity regions in 2021.
-The PTCs were generated using the bias-corrected flat frames at readout speeds of 1 kHz, 500 kHz, and 1 MHz for all the available gain settings (1, 2, 3, 5, and 10 e$^-$/ADU).
-PTCs obtained for readout speed of 100 kHz and all five gain values are shown in Fig.~\ref{fig:gain_ptc} as an example.
+The PTCs were generated using the bias-corrected flat frames at readout speeds of 100 kHz, 500 kHz, and 1 MHz for all the available gain settings (1, 2, 3, 5, and 10 e$^-$/ADU).
+PTCs obtained for readout speed of 100 kHz and all five gain values are shown in Figure~\ref{fig:gain_ptc} as an example.
 For each combination, the gain values are estimated with the 1/slope values between the mean counts and variance calculated for smaller and cleaned (free from column defects, hot pixels, non-uniformity, and dead pixels) regions of 100$\times$100 pixels at a minimum of five different locations of the chip.
-The estimated values of gains thus derived for the 4K$\times$4K CCD Imager are tabulated in Tab.~\ref{tab:gain_rn}, pretty close to the theoretical gain values (provided by STA, the manufacturer).\\
+The estimated values of gains thus derived for the 4K$\times$4K CCD Imager are tabulated in Table~\ref{tab:gain_rn}, pretty close to the theoretical gain values (provided by STA, the manufacturer).\\

 2) Janesick Method:\\